Nimzyow/datespot/README.md

 ## Extra notes

 This project is turned out to be a great exercise to really test my capabilites.
 I converted the backend to Node and Express with MongoDB as my database.
 I also converted Reacts Context API to Redux.
 I did all of this with testing in mind.
 The entire backend, frontend (including Redux) has been thoroughly tested.
 In fact, thorough testing was the focus of this project and I believe I have achieved my goals.

+Through my curiosity I thought I'd check out what GraphQL was as I was curious as to what a modern take on backend API was.
+It seemed fascinating to me.
+You only need to make a request to one end point only for all of your queries and mutations?
+You just type out what you need and you just get that, with no extra fluff?
+How would it even work?

+Reading through the docs and experiementing with GraphQL by creating a ApolloServer, I started feeling like a kid at christmas and I just found this technology to be absolutely awesome.

+How would it work for a backend API that's already been created though?
+How does one integrate GraphQL without altering the hard work that's been put into the backend API already?

+I decided to investigate and incoorporate GraphQL to this very project.
+As of now, authorisation is successful using a GraphQL endpoint.
+Type defs and resolvers can be found at ./graphql